 In comparison, approval for a mortgage through a Highstreet provider can take 30-45 days on average, sometimes longer in complex circumstances.
 This potentially places a great deal of stress on auction buyers, who usually only have 28 days to pay for any purchases in full.

-Read more about the advantages of bridging loans.
+Read more about the advantages of bridge loans.

 How does a bridging loan work?